 Course Information

-This 10-week semester offers our core curriculum of Japanese Courses (Levels 1 – 13).
+This 10-week session offers our core curriculum of Japanese Courses (Levels 1 – 13).
 With a full span of levels and special topic courses, beginner to advanced students can learn to speak, read, and write Japanese.

 New students with no previous background in Japanese should enroll in a Level 1 course.
 Students with some background should refer to the Japanese Level Guide or course textbooks to determine the most appropriate class.